larssont/Raahma/README.md

 # Raahma
 ## Descrpition

 Raahma is an interactive-fiction singleplayer RPG set in the medieval times.
-There's no goal in raahma, you make your own story.
+You have the ability to slay mobs, level up, and purchase items in order to become a better warrior and grind your way to higher levels.
+There's no goal in raahma, you can create your own story.

 ## How to play

-Download the latest .jar from the *release* page.
+Download the latest .jar from the *releases* page.

 Open your command-line interface of choice and type: *java -jar C:/path/to/game.jar*